Cotorsion pairs, thick subcategories, and finitely generated Gorenstein projective modules: Weakly Gorensteinness and virtually Gorensteinness

 \section{Weakly Gorensteinness and virtually Gorensteinness}

-The main result of this section is \Cref{T1} from the introduction; see also \Cref{char-weakly Gor}.
+We prove \Cref{T1} in this section; see \Cref{char-weakly Gor}.
 It provides a characterization of left weakly Gorenstein rings for certain noetherian algebras over Cohen--Macaulay rings.
-We also study virtually Gorenstein rings and obtain an equivalent characterization related to a question of X.-W. Chen \cite{Chen-postdoc}; see the discussion in \Cref{question of Chen}.
+We also study virtually Gorenstein rings and obtain an equivalent characterization related to a question of X.-W. Chen \cite{Chen-postdoc}; see \Cref{G-free} and \Cref{char-VG}.

-5pt \begin{chunk} Following C. M. Ringel and P. Zhang \cite[1.1]{RZ}, a noetherian ring $R$ is said to be \emph{left weakly Gorenstein} if $\leftindex^{\perp_\infty} R=\Gproj(R)$ in $\mo (R)$.
-We will say that $R$ is \emph{weakly Gorenstein} if both $R$ and $R^{\rm op}$ are left weakly Gorenstein.

 5pt